-Get insulation and air sealing upgrades at no upfront cost if your house qualifies—they help your HVAC and water heating system work more efficiently year-round.
+Get insulation and air sealing in your home—they help your HVAC and water heating system work more efficiently year round.

 But remember: The majority of heat pump water heaters are hybrid models that include an electric heating coil backup that your water heater automatically switches to when needed.

 So you’ve always got a hot shower, whether you live in Phoenix, Arizona, or St. Paul, Minnesota.

 Can you run out of hot water with a heat pump?